travislbrundage/django-maploom/README.md

 django-maploom
 ==============

+This is a fork of GeoSHAPE Maploom to use with Exchange before changes are added upstream to GeoSHAPE.

-A Django wrapper for [MapLoom](https://github.com/ROGUE-JCTD/MapLoom).
+A Django wrapper for [MapLoom](https://github.com/boundlessgeo/MapLoom).

 Installation
 ------------